617 N. State St.

-Criminal Division (989) 831-7450
+Criminal/Traffic Division (989) 831-7450

 Civil/Small Claims Division (989) 831-7452

-Probation Department (989) 831-7434
+Probation Department (989) 831-7464

 Fax (989) 831-7453

-Adam J. Eggleston, Attorney Magistrate
+Honorable Adam J. Eggleston, District Court Judge

 In criminal matters, with some exceptions, the 64B District Court is limited to hearing cases involving offenses alleged to have been committed within Montcalm County.
 Virtually all criminal cases against people age 17 and older begin in the district court.
-Search warrants and arrest warrants are issued, and preliminary hearings are conducted at the district court level.
-Misdemeanors (cases punishable by one year or less) are tried in the district court, in front of a jury, unless the parties request a trial by the judge.
+Search and arrest warrants are issued and preliminary hearings are conducted at the district court level.
+Misdemeanors (cases punishable by one year or less) are tried in the district court in front of a jury, unless the parties request a bench trial by the judge.
 Felonies (offenses punishable by over one year) are transferred to the circuit court for trial after preliminary hearings.

 The district court tries civil cases where the amount in controversy is $25,000 or less.
 These cases are decided by the judge unless one of the parties requests a jury.
 In civil cases, also with some exceptions, the court is limited to cases having some connection to Montcalm County, either because of the location of one or more of the parties or because the events giving rise to the case happened in Montcalm County.

-Summary proceedings include civil lawsuits between landlords and tenants involving rental agreements, usually involving allegations of nonpayment of rent or complaints about the condition of leased property.
+Summary proceedings include civil lawsuits between landlords and tenants involving rental agreements, usually involving allegations of nonpayment of rent or complaints about the condition of the leased property.
 These matters are handled in district court.
 Also, the district court has jurisdiction in land contract forfeiture proceedings without regard to the amount in controversy.
 Land contract forfeiture proceedings are also civil cases, typically lawsuits where the sellers of real estate on contract institute lawsuits to recover the property for nonpayment of the contract price.

-Make checks payable to 64B District Court
+Make checks payable to the 64B District Court.

-Go to www.GovPayNow.com OR Call 888-604-7888
+go to Allpaid OR call 888-604-7888

-Location Code 1925
+Payment Location Code 1925

-Handling fees will be applied
+Handling fees will be applied.